 This is the TCP port number the server uses to receive and send DNS-over-HTTPS protocol traffic.
-The default is 443 http-port dscp random-device
+The default is 443.

+http-port

 This is the TCP port number the server uses to receive and send unencrypted DNS traffic via HTTP (a configuration that may be useful when encryption is handled by third-party software or by a reverse proxy).